joaofsant/joaofsant/README.md

-# 👋 Hey, I’m João — Welcome to The Data Forge
+# 👋 Hey, I’m João!
+Welcome to The Data Forge

 This is my forge: where **discipline, curiosity, and data pipelines meet**.
 I’m building a career in **Data Engineering**, step by step, project by project.